Closed self-shrinking surfaces in $\mathbb{R}^3$ via the torus: Introduction

 This paper consists of: (1) Brief account of the construction and its important components, and (2) Proofs of the central explicit estimates of functions that for some small $\delta, \varepsilon>0$ in an appropriate sense are $\delta$-close to being eigenfunctions of the stability operator (corresp. $\delta$-Jacobi fields), on surfaces that are $\varepsilon$-close to being self-shrinkers (corresp. $\varepsilon$-geodesics) near a candidate for the self-shrinking torus.

 The implications of such estimates are: The existence of a self-shrinking torus $\mathbb{T}^2$ (via existence of a smooth closed geodesic loop) with useful quantitative estimates of its geometry.
-Hence it gives conclusions about, the Dirichlet and Neumann problems of the stability operator $\mathcal{L}$ on this "quantitative torus", leading to the main technical result below in Theorem \ref{TechThm} which is sufficient to prove Theorem \ref{MainThm}.
+Hence it gives conclusions about the Dirichlet and Neumann problems of the stability operator $\mathcal{L}$ on this "quantitative torus", leading to the main technical result below in Theorem \ref{TechThm} which is sufficient to prove Theorem \ref{Thm:torusphere}.

-Lengthier accounts with a thorough treatment of the background and details relating to this problem, and the construction as developed for general compact minimal hypersurfaces in $3$-manifolds by Nikolaos Kapouleas in \cite{Ka97}-\cite{Ka05} and presented in detail recently in \cite{Ka11} which, caveat lector, will not be described here, can be found (in the highly symmetric special case) in \cite{Mo}.
+A thorough treatment of the background and details relating to this problem, and the construction as developed for general compact minimal hypersurfaces in $3$-manifolds by Nikolaos Kapouleas in \cite{Ka97}-\cite{Ka05} can be found in the recent \cite{Ka11}, the contents of which will not be described here (it should be noted that the highly symmetric special case enjoys significant simplifications compared to the full theory).
 Note that also the references \cite{Ng06}-\cite{Ng07}, and more recently \cite{KKM} and \cite{Ng11}, were concerned with gluing problems for (non-compact) self-shrinkers.